Webinar Delivering content experiences that convert for Black Friday and beyond — with Bynder, Akeneo, and Contentful

 Digital Rights Management (DRM) is a widely used and trusted method for protecting the copyright of digital media assets and files.
 It helps individuals and businesses control the access and usage of their digital assets, which is vital in the age of social media and widespread file sharing.

-DRM technologies can save businesses valuable time and money with monitoring usage of their assets and avoid lengthy legal processes when assets are used without permission.
+DRM technologies can save businesses valuable time and money by monitoring the usage of their assets and avoiding lengthy legal processes when assets are used without permission.

 What does Digital Rights Management software do?